netdata/netdata/README.md

 <details><summary>Click to see detailed answer ...</summary>
 &nbsp;<br/>&nbsp;<br/>

 Netdata supports **tiering**, to downsample past data and save disk space.
-With default settings, it has 3 tiers:
+With default settings, it has three tiers:

 1. `tier 0`, with high resolution, per-second, data.
 2. `tier 1`, mid-resolution, per minute, data.
 3. `tier 2`, low-resolution, per hour, data.

 All tiers are updated in parallel during data collection.
-Just increase the disk space you give to Netdata to get a longer history for your metrics.
+Increase the disk space you give to Netdata to get a longer history for your metrics.
 Tiers are automatically chosen at query time depending on the time frame and the resolution requested.

 &nbsp;<br/>&nbsp;<br/>
 </details>

 ### :rocket: Does it scale?
-I have really a lot of servers!
+I really have a lot of servers!

 Netdata is designed to scale and can handle large volumes of data.